 Continue to 3 of 5 below.

 - Take the yarn from front to back over the right-hand needle

 - Continue wrapping counter-clockwise until the yarn is in the front again

 Yarn Over Between a Knit and Purl

-What happens when you try to yarn over between a knit stitch and a purl stitch?
-This one is a little strange feeling because you're wrapping the yarn all the way around the needle, but it's not at all difficult.
+This one is a little strange feeling because you're wrapping the yarn all the way around the needle, but it will feel less awkward with practice.

 04 of 05